-This one seems obvious, but trust us: It’s not obvious to everyone.
+Don't ghost your boss.
+This one seems obvious, but trust us: It’s not always that obvious.
 Remote freelancers sometimes move on to new projects and assume no one will notice that they’ve stopped turning in work.
-Well, your boss does notice, and if you ever want to resume freelancing at that company -- or if a future employer calls for a recommendation -- your ghosting will come back to haunt you.
+Your boss notices, and if you ever want to resume freelancing at that company -- or if a future employer calls for a recommendation -- your ghosting will come back to haunt you.
 It’s totally okay to quit a job, but you should do so courteously.
 Email or call your boss and give your notice.
-You may not need to give a full two weeks if your position was on a rolling basis or freelance, but you should still give your boss a heads-up and offer to finish up any outstanding work.
-Make sure your boss knows exactly what you’ve completed and what you haven’t, and turn in any documents, data, or login credentials that your replacement might need.
+You may not need to give a full two weeks if your position was on a rolling basis or freelance, but you should give your boss a heads-up and offer to finish off any outstanding work.
+Let your boss know exactly what you’ve completed and what you haven’t and turn in any documents, data, or login credentials that your replacement might need.